pospi/imthumb/README.md

 	* Rendering of [remote webpages](#configuring-webpage-rendering) (via integration with [phantomjs](http://http://phantomjs.org))
 * Support for [custom rate limiting](#implementing-rate-limiting).
 * Progressive JPEG encoding for better image load experience.
 Can be disabled by passing `p=0` to the script.
+* A new URL flag and configuration constant to disable upscaling of source images.
 * Ability to specify image cache filenames based on attributes of the image.
 This allows generation of image files directly usable by external services and applications.